Cincinnati: 20th century

-An early rejuvenation of downtown began in the 1920s and continued into the next decade with the construction of Union Terminal, the post office, and the large Cincinnati and Suburban Telephone Company Building.
+At the beginning of the 20th century, Cincinnati had a population of 325,902.
+The city completed many ambitious projects in the 20th century starting with the Ingalls Building which was completed in 1903.
+An early rejuvenation of downtown began into the 1920s and continued into the next decade with the construction of Cincinnati Union Terminal, the United States Courthouse and Post Office, the Cincinnati Subway, and the 49-story Carew Tower, which was the city's tallest building upon its completion.
 Cincinnati weathered the Great Depression better than most American cities of its size, largely due to a resurgence in river trade, which was less expensive than transporting goods by rail.
-The flood of 1937 was one of the worst in the nation's history and destroyed many areas along the Ohio valley.
+The Ohio River flood of 1937 was one of the worst in the nation's history and destroyed many areas along the Ohio valley.
 Afterward the city built protective flood walls.